-User testing is an umbrella term for a range of research methods and tests you could run to check if a website prototype works.
-One of these is usability tests, which we will be talking about in detail.
+User testing is an umbrella term for research methods and tests you could run to check if a website prototype works.
+One of these is usability tests, which we will discuss in detail.

 As the name suggests, usability tests seek to determine how easy a product is for the user.
 In the case of software application and website testing, the goal for companies may be to create a platform that is easy to navigate, compatible with mobile devices, and relevant to the needs of the users.